I’m Jenny Slaughter, a chronic systematizer and serial organizer. I live in Virginia, where I untangle chaos, make checklists, and build websites.

 I’m energized by creating systems, designing interchangeable parts, and inventing repeatable processes.
 That’s why I love design systems and pattern libraries.
 I’ve built dozens of pattern libraries for large institutions and am obsessed with organizing, developing, and documenting perfect patterns.

 I’ve worked officially in the web industry since 2002, although prior to that I’d made many websites for myself or any local organization with a domain name and a mission statement.
 The first site I built for a real client who paid in actual dollars was for a professional mandolin player.

 It was a Flash site that featured a flying instrument.
 You could buy CDs via a form you completed, printed, and mailed in an envelope to the client’s home address.
 Music played on load and there was no way to turn it off.

 What I'm doing now

-In my spare time I tend to collect hobbies rather than drilling deep into a particular interest.
-I’d recommend this if you want to learn about a variety of topics and spend a lot of money on equipment and supplies you’ll never use again.
+I tend to collect hobbies rather than drilling deep into a particular interest.
+I’d recommend this if you want to learn a lot about a wide variety of topics and spend a lot of money on equipment and supplies you’ll never use again.